 Field Two: Can increase a subscriber’s lead score up to 10 points.

 Field Three: Is reserved for any webpage you’d like to use to decrease a subscriber’s score when they visit it.
-This would only need to be used if you have a page on your site that should reduce a leads score.
-For example, if someone is browsing your careers page looking for work, it’s less likely they’ll become a customer.
+This would only need to be used if you have a page on your site that should reduce a subscriber's lead score.
+For example, if someone opts to cancel their account with the service you're providing.

 By using that third spacial pages field, you’re able to determine whether or not the individual visiting your site has intentions outside of becoming a customer of yours.